Unexpected (Angie Stone album): Background

-Upon the album's UK release in February 2010, Stone told Pete Lewis of Blues & Soul: "Being as I've delivered four decent albums already, I felt it was safe to switch up and do something different this time.
-And musically overall I just wanted to have FUN!
+While she feet obliged to record "some classic Angie Stone" material for the album," much of the album was inspired by singer Evelyn "Champagne" King.
+Upon the album's release in the United Kingdom in February 2010, Stone told Blues & Soul: "Being as I've delivered four decent albums already, I felt it was safe to switch up and do something different this time.
+And musically overall I just wanted to have fun.
 I wanted to do something that embodies a jam kinda feel, so that we could have some fun in concert and show people everything doesn't always have to be so serious."